nicksgoat/elite-locker-app/README.md

 The `start.ps1` PowerShell script helps ensure all dependencies are properly installed and configured before starting the app.

+### 7. Supabase Integration and Node.js Module Compatibility

+We've implemented a robust Supabase integration that works in React Native despite the lack of Node.js modules in the React Native environment:

+- Created a simplified Supabase client in `lib/supabase-client.ts` that works with React Native
+- Added essential polyfills in `index.js` to support Supabase functionality
+- Implemented proper error handling for Supabase operations
+- Created utility functions for common Supabase operations in `lib/api.ts`
+- Added authentication utilities in `lib/auth.ts`
+- Created service layer files that use Supabase with fallbacks to mock data during development

+This approach ensures that the app can use Supabase for backend operations while maintaining compatibility with React Native's runtime environment.

 ### Usage Tips

 1. Always use the Error Boundary component to wrap any code that might throw errors: